 Notably the 2005 approval (September 27.
 2005) included conditions of approval related to fire access and life safety.
 Condition 10 required all dwelling units to be constructed with sprinkler systems, Condition 11 required access easements between Phases 2 and 3 (this applicant's development and the undeveloped Phase 3/C3 to the east.).
-Also, fire hydrants were to be spaced at 300' intervals.
+Also fire hydrants were to be spaced at 300' intervals.
 It can only be assumed these conditions were in place to meet the fire requirements of the time.
 Additionally, but unrelated to emergency ingress and egress, the perimeters of the development were to be tree lined for privacy and buffering for adjacent developments.
 Additionally, perimeter setbacks were proposed and they were not planned to count as open space (page 3 of PC 03-12-30-4)

 The question of perimeter setbacks has already been poised for PC below.
-Fire emergency egress and ingress is discussed below.
+The applicant shall plant trees along the western and northern borders at the quantity set in code of 1 tree per 30 linear feet.
+These trees shall be planted on the outside edge of the 10' open space area.
+[Condition] Fire emergency egress and ingress is discussed below.
 Fire hydrant spacing appears to have changed since the 2005 approval.
-Therefore the 500' spacing proposed in consult with the Fire Chief is adequate unless the fire code, in consideration of other presently unconsidered factors, requires 300' spacing upon which the utility plan shall be altered to meet this interval.
-[Condition 11]
+Therefore the 500' spacing proposed in consult with the Fire Chief is adequate unless the fire code does in fact require 300' spacing upon which the utility plan shall be altered to meet this interval.
+[Condition]